Tummy Tuck Surgery – Abdominoplasty Auckland

 What is a Tummy Tuck?

 A ‘Tummy Tuck’ procedure or Abdominoplasty, is a surgical procedure that can improve the appearance, shape and profile of your abdominal area.
 The treated area includes the belly and waist, helping to reduce fat and excess, loose or saggy skin.
-The aim of Abdominoplasty Surgery is to remove excess, sagging tummy skin.
+The aim of Abdominoplasty Surgery is to remove excess, sagging tummy skin but it may also have other benefits like reducing backpain or incontinence.

-Dr Mark Gittos is a leading tummy tuck plastic surgeon who specialises in a abdominoplasty or a Mummy Makeover (Breast & Tummy Surgery).
+Dr Mark Gittos is a leading tummy tuck plastic surgeon who specialises in Abdominoplasty surgery or Mummy Makeover (Breast & Tummy Surgery).

 Am I a Good Candidate for Abdominoplasty?